idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Project > Convert** = The following Convert actions allow you to save a copy of the current project in a specific format.
 CafeTran projects are saved in XLIFF format by default.

-**Project > (Convert) To TMX** = Save all segment pairs as a TMX translation memory.
+**Project > (Convert) To TMX memory** = Save all segment pairs (including Locked segments) as a TMX translation memory.
 The exported TMX takes into account the filtered segments.

 **Project > (Convert) To Package** = Save all elements of the current project in a .ctp CafeTran package file.
 This file can be opened by drag-and-dropping it onto the Project Dashboard.